sameerdharur/mmf/README.md

-The code for this project is in two parts :
+Code for the paper ```SOrTing VQA Models : Contrastive Gradient Learning for Improved Consistency``` : https://arxiv.org/abs/2010.10038

+Replicating the experiments of the paper broadly involves two parts :

 # 1. VQA experiments in Pythia.